sct-pipeline/normative-metrics/README.md

 # Normative qMRI metrics

-Set of scripts for computing quantitative MRI (qMRI) metrics from diffusion weighted (DWI) and magnetic transfer (MT) spinal cord MRI data.
+Set of scripts for computing of quantitative MRI (qMRI) metrics from diffusion-weighted (DWI/dMRI) and magnetic transfer (MT) spinal cord MRI data.

 ## Motivation

-To compute normative qMRI metrics from large cohort of multi-center multi-vendor healthy subjects for various spinal cord ROI based on PAM50 atlas and analyze their variability per individual vertebral levels and also per individual vendors.
+To compute the normative qMRI metrics from a large cohort of healthy subjects scanned across multiple sites for various spinal cord ROI based on PAM50 atlas and analyze their variability per individual vertebral levels (C2-C5) and also per individual vendors (Siemens, Philips, GE).

 ## Data